Tran-Antoine/Atosym/README.md

   <img width="600" height="320" src="https://i.imgur.com/7EpsvTB.png">
 </p>

 **Atosym** is a free open source parser that helps the user deal with calculations concerning **algebraic expressions**.
-Build a calculator, improve your algorithms or compute entity trajectories in your game, everything related to algebra can be simpler using this tool !
+Build a calculator, improve your algorithms or even compute entity trajectories in your game, everything related to algebra can be simpler with this tool !
 ***

 Table of contents